-Torture Always Works: Discussed and defied by William who used to be an inquisitor, but avoided using torture.
+Torture Is Ineffective: Discussed by William who used to be an inquisitor, but avoided using torture.
 He explains that people under torture say not only what the inquisitor wants, but also what they imagine might please him.
 Later, when Bernardo Gui interrogates the cellarer, the threat of torture is enough for him to admit that he committed all the murders (which he didn't do).

 The Tower: The hidden and locked library looms over the monastery, tall, dark, labyrinthine and foreboding.
 Eco helpfully draws a diagram of it for readers.

 The Unintelligible: Salvatore, played by Ron Perlman, talks in an idiosyncratic mix of Latin, Italian, English, French and Spanish.
 Even so far as the words can be understood, his ramblings don't seem to make much sense.